Fitting High-Dimensional Interaction Models with Error Control: Better Threshold Approximation

-RH and RAI control mFDR by implementing an alpha-investing strategy \citep{FosterS08}.
-Alpha-investing rules are similar to alpha-spending rules in that they are given an initial alpha-wealth and the wealth is spent on hypothesis tests.
-Wealth is the allotment of error probability which can be allocated to tests.
+Alpha-investing rules are similar to alpha-spending rules in that they are given an initial amount of alpha-wealth to be spent on hypothesis tests.
+Wealth can be considered as an allotment of error probability.
 Bonferroni allocates this error probability equally over all hypothesis, testing each one at level $\alpha/m$.
 In general, the amount spent on tests can vary.
-If $\alpha_i$ is the amount of wealth spent on test $H_i$, FWER is controlled when In clinical trials, alpha-spending is useful due to the varying importance of hypotheses.
+If $\alpha_i$ is the amount of wealth spent on test $H_i$, FWER is controlled when

+In clinical trials, alpha-spending is useful due to the varying importance of hypotheses.
 For example, many studies include both primary and secondary endpoints.
-The primary endpoint of a drug trial may be determining if a drug reduces the risk of heart disease.
-As this is the most important hypothesis, the majority of the alpha-wealth can be spent on it, providing higher power.
-There are often many secondary endpoints such as testing if the drug reduces cholesterol or blood pressure.
+As the primary endpoint is the most important hypothesis, the majority of the alpha-wealth can be spent on it, providing higher power.
 Alpha-spending rules can allocate the remaining wealth equally over the secondary hypotheses.
 FWER is controlled and the varying importance of hypotheses is acknowledged.
+Interested readers are referred to \citet{DmitrienkoTB10} and references therein for more on FWER control procedures.

-Alpha-investing rules are similar to alpha-spending rules except that alpha-investing rules earn a return $\omega$, a contribution to the alpha-wealth, when tests are rejected.
-Therefore the alpha-wealth after testing hypothesis $H_i$ is
+Alpha-investing rules are similar to alpha-spending rules except that alpha-investing rules earn a return, or contribution to their alpha-wealth, of $\omega\leq\alpha$ when tests are rejected.
+Therefore, the alpha-wealth after testing hypothesis $H_i$ is

 An alpha-investing strategy uses the current wealth and the history of previous rejections to determine which hypothesis to test and the amount of wealth that should be spent on it.